Pelumi-Aderinto/klusterthon_repo/README.md

 This document provides a step-by-step guide for deploying and hosting a crop harvest season prediction model.
 The entire process covers data preparation, model training, serialization, and deployment using Flask on the PythonAnywhere platform.

 # PROJECT OVERVIEW
-The project involves predicting the best season to plant a specific crop based on environmental factors and geographical location.
-Two machine learning models are trained: one for predicting the planting season and another for predicting the harvest season.
+The project involves predicting the best season to harvest a specific crop based on environmental factors and geographical location.
+A machine learning model is trained for predicting the harvest season.

 # DATA PREPARATION
 ## DATA COLLECTION